A community of differently-abled farmers located in southwest Ohio

 Angie Shockley Board VP, 2017

 Angie has known the Bernotaitis family since their boys were in preschool together 17 years ago.
 Angie and her husband, Norm, have one son, Jake (20) who has been Sam’s friend since preschool.
 They led the Boy Scout Troop both boys belonged to.
-Jake is now an Eagle Scout and attend Bowling Green State University.
-Angie work at Greene Co Fair Housing and Norm works maintenance for a property management corporation.
+Jake is now an Eagle Scout and attends Bowling Green State University.
+Angie work at Greene Metropolitan Housing Authority and Norm works for Oberer Management.

 Sue Combs Board Secretary, 2016